monodot/xpaas-demos/spring-camel-amq/README.md

     mvn clean compile exec:java -Djavax.net.ssl.trustStore=/Users/jmills/keystores/client.ts -Djavax.net.ssl.trustStorePassword=changeit

-### Deploying the example in OpenShift
+### Running the example in your local OpenShift

-It is assumed that OpenShift platform is already running.
-If not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/enterprise/3.1/install_config/install/index.html).
+If you are running OpenShift locally (e.g. through `oc cluster up`, or the CDK)), then the example can be built and deployed using a single goal:

-The example can be built and deployed using a single goal:
+    mvn -Pf8-local-deploy \

-    mvn -Pf8-deploy
+        -Dfabric8.env.ACTIVEMQ_BROKER_URL=ssl://broker-amq-tcp-ssl:61617

 When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status